turingschool/backend-curriculum-site/module4/lessons/building_and_testing_with_express.md

 An example repository of the completed example can be found [here](https://github.com/turingschool-examples/secret-box).

 ## What is Express?
 Express is a small framework built on top of the web server functionality provided by Node.js.
-It helps to simplify organize the server-side functionality of your application by providing abstractions over the more confusing parts of Node.js, and adding helpful utilities and features.
+It helps to simplify and organize the server-side functionality of your application by providing abstractions over the more confusing parts of Node.js, and adding helpful utilities and features.

 ## Why do we use Express?
 Think about how and why we use jQuery on the front-end.
 Vanilla JavaScript can be verbose and difficult to read. jQuery came along to give developers a nicer-looking syntax to perform the same operations.
 It was a library built to abstract the trickier parts of JavaScript and make them easier to write and work with.
 Express was built for very similar reasons.